rolemadelen/blog-v1/posts/blog/en-what-is-linked-list.md

 list.insert(index, data) # runtime error
 ```

-The compiler will complain when a method is called on null object.
+The compiler will complain when a null object calls the method.
 To prevent this, we can use a *sentinel* node to represent the empty list.

 ![Empty List Example](/images/posts/what-is-linked-list/empty-list.png)

 A sentinel is a special node that does not represent an item.

-Essentially, it's a dummy node and it will always exist in the list even when the list is empty.
+We can use sentinel as a dummy node and it will always exist in the list whether the list is empty or not.

 ## Reference
 - [https://archive.org/details/ucberkeley_webcast_htzJdKoEmO0](https://archive.org/details/ucberkeley_webcast_htzJdKoEmO0)